heena0024/radium/README.md

 The above has to be done in one single API and not multiple seperate API’s.
 SO go step by step and build features into your API one by one.

+NOTE: When you hit the api first time, it will create 100 documents corresponding to the 100 coins in your database.
+Now next time when you hit your API, it will fail as you have made symbol and name unique in your schema.
+Same coins cant be saved again as will have same symbol and name.
+SO you could do one of these 3 things to help yourself in the development phase:

+delete the data from DB everytime after hitting your API

+Dont maintain “unique:true” in your schema till you are done with your development and add unique:true only towards the completion of your assignment

+for inserting the documents, use findOneAndUpdate with upsert=true..this will create a new document incase there is no entry or will update the old doc with new values when there is an entry already there